Claytonn7/absa-sentiment/README.md

-# Absa-sentiment
+# ABSA Analysis

-For aspect based sentiment analysis.
-Loaded a model trained on ~124M tweets from January 2018 to December 2021 from Huggingface.
-Outputs the sentiment of multiple aspects, along with its score.
+Simple script for aspect based sentiment analysis.
+Utilized a pre-trained model based on BERT.
+Tested it on SemEval 2014 Task 4 database, which contains domain specific datasets for laptops and restaraunts.
+Accuracy score was 94.49 percent with weighted F1 score and precision both being at 94 percent.